Trump officials dismiss California deal with automakers, vow to move forward on rule

 “We are assuming if it’s anything like the proposal we have seen in the past … we would be in court very shortly after they publish those rules, no matter what,” Nichols said.

-EPA Administrator Andrew Wheeler recently said publication of the final rule might be delayed beyond September, with sources inside and outside the administration floating Labor Day as an unofficial deadline.
+EPA Administrator Andrew Wheeler recently said publication of the final rule might be delayed beyond September.
+Sources inside and outside the administration said the rule could be submitted by Labor Day.

 “The date keeps moving backwards,” observed Nichols.
 She alleged that “Some of their calculations, their math was wrong,” in the administration’s initial regulatory proposal.
 “So I’m sure they’re trying to clean that up before issuing the final rule.”